Budgeting and pros/cons for those considering the 2 most popular ski destinations in Hokkaido.

 (Indicative Air Ticket prices for SIN-OBO return: SGD1.0k-1.4k/adult)

-Pros: OPEN BAR (!!!!), hassle-free for large group and/or families with younger kids, no lift lines and no competition for powder in trees
+Pros: OPEN BAR (!!!!), hassle-free for large group and/or families with younger kids, FREE child-minders (YASSSSS, they even have lunch with their ski instructor and classmates), no lift lines and no competition for powder in trees

 Cons: Feels a bit like school camp, expensive if you are not a big drinker or not skiing every day and/or don’t require lessons, food is ok but not awesome, isolated location, limited terrain for advanced skiers/riders